Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Introduction

 Subsequently, droplet spreading on a spherical surface \citep{patel2017coupled} is considered for testing the accuracy of the plicRDF-isoAdvector method on unstructured near-wall refined meshes for a geometrically more complex surface.
 The results are presented in \cref{sec:Droplet-spreading-on-a-spherical-surface}.

-Lastly, in line with \citet{grunding2020comparative}, we study the transient capillary rise based on full continuum mechanical simulations.
-Here, the Navier slip condition is used as a regularization of the moving contact line singularity described by Huh and Scriven \citep{huh1971hydrodynamic}. \citet{grunding2020comparative} show that both the dimensionless group identified in \citep{Quere1999,fries2009dimensionless}, and the Navier slip length have a major impact on the rise dynamics.\ The present study compares the simulation results for the capillary rise dynamics with the data from \cite{grunding2020comparative}.
+Lastly, in line with \citet{grunding2020comparative}, we study the transient capillary rise based on full continuum mechanical simulations.\ Here, contact line singularity as first described by Huh and Scriven \citep{huh1971hydrodynamic} is regularized by means of the Navier slip condition. \citet{grunding2020comparative} show that both the dimensionless group identified in \citep{Quere1999,fries2009dimensionless}, and the Navier slip length have a major impact on the rise dynamics.\ The present study compares the simulation results for the capillary rise dynamics with the data from \cite{grunding2020comparative}.
 The results are presented in \cref{sec:2D-capillary-rise}.

-For all four case studies, the input data, the primary data, the secondary data, and the post-processing utilities are publicly available online~\citep{B01code,asgharinput}.\ The post-processing, based on Jupyter notebooks~\citep{jupyter}, simplifies the verification/validation of wetting processes, not just for OpenFOAM, but for any other simulation software, provided the files storing the secondary data (error norms) are organized as described in the README.md file~\citep{asgharnotebooks}.

-This study uses the ESI OpenFOAM version (git tag OpenFOAM-v2112)~\citep{OpenFOAMv2112}.\ The solver interFlow from the TwoPhaseFlow OpenFOAM project~\citep{TwoPhaseFlow} (branch of2112) is used for the plicRDF-isoAdvector method.
-A python library, PyFoam~\cite{pyFoam}, version 2021.6, has been used for setting up parameter studies.
-For initialization of the droplet, the volume fraction field is computed using the Surface-Mesh/Cell Approximation Algorithm (SMCA) \citep{TOLLE2022108249} and exact implicit surfaces.\ An OpenFOAM submodule, cfMesh~\citep{cfMesh}, is employed for discretizing the domain using unstructured meshes.
+This study uses the ESI OpenFOAM version (git tag OpenFOAM-v2312)~\citep{OpenFOAMv2312}.\ The solver interFlow from the TwoPhaseFlow OpenFOAM project~\citep{TwoPhaseFlow} (branch of2312) is used for the plicRDF-isoAdvector method.
+A Python library, PyFoam~\cite{pyFoam}, version 2021.6, has been used for setting up parameter studies.
+For initialization of the droplet, the volume fraction field is computed using the Surface-Mesh/Cell Approximation Algorithm (SMCA) \citep{TOLLE2022108249} and exact implicit surfaces.\ An OpenFOAM submodule, cfMesh~\citep{cfMesh}, is employed for discretizing the domain using unstructured meshes, and meshing details of individual studies are provided in respective sections.
 An open-source software, FreeCAD~\citep{freecad}, version 0.18.4, is used to create .stl files.